louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^84eccb37].
 Clinical Infectious Diseases (2016).
 Medium credibility.

 IDSA coccidioidomycosis guideline — scope and organization outlines sections covering selection for testing and evaluation, routine management without overt immunosuppression, management in special‑risk populations, and preemptive strategies, and it notes limited sections without actionable directives.
-It specifies "There are no explicit recommendations in this section" for the testing/evaluation section and that the preemptive strategies section "contains no explicit recommendations other than the text itself."
+It specifies "There are no explicit recommendations in this section" for the testing/evaluation section and that the preemptive strategies section "contains no explicit recommendations other than the text itself".

 ---